Means of Egress: Understanding Safe Building Exits

 How to Calculate Occupant Load

-These occupant load factors come directly from the International Building Code (IBC) Chapter 10, Table 1004.5, which specifies the required square footage per person based on the function of the space.
+The occupant load calculation is straightforward once you understand the formula.
+These occupant load factors come directly from the International Building Code (IBC) Chapter 10, Table 1004.5 (the occupant load factor table), which specifies the required square footage per person based on the function of the space.

 That’s a HUGE difference!